 – George Orwell, Burmese Days

 That said, a relative bought a print of the Albert Dock and Three Graces in Liverpool for my wall in Japan and there are some mornings it is difficult to look at, the ache from not being able to walk into the frame is too much.
-Missing the city as if it were an old friend is a strange feeling – the flesh and blood should have a bigger call on the emotions than bricks and mortar – but as I have been exploring this festive season, there is just something special about the Pool of Life.
+Homesickness when living abroad for the city – almost as if it were an old friend – is a strange feeling, as the flesh and blood should have a bigger call on the emotions than bricks and mortar.
+But as I have been exploring this festive season, there is just something special about the Pool of Life.

 Missing it too much, however, can feel like a betrayal of the other city I call home.
 Life in Tokyo is great, if not without its minor annoyances, just as would be the case with anywhere.
 The trick that homesickness plays is to mask all the deficiencies of home, while throwing a shadow over all the benefits of away.
 Then you are in danger of becoming one of those awful bores, lacking any sense of perspective, that have been plaguing expat life since at least the Thirties:

 He had forgotten that most people can be at ease in a foreign country only when they are disparaging the inhabitants.

 – Burmese Days (of course!)

 The flip side of that is that, since returning, I find myself looking at my fellow shoppers, diners and train passengers wondering which of them ‘looks a bit UKIP’.
 A recommendation in the comments on this post to check out Charlie Brooker’s Screenwipe 2014 underlined all the ways in which the home country is leaving me behind (who in the hell commissioned Tumble?
 Danny Dyer in Eastenders?
 Nigel Farange appearing on anything?
 WHY WASN’T I CONSULTED ABOUT ANY OF THIS?)